In Russia's Siberian Silicon Valley, Business Is Good But Risks Can Be High

 "Nobody is stopping us from doing our work and making money by selling to the whole world," he said.

-"Beholder," one of Alawar's recent releases, takes place in an Orwellian dsytopia where players have to spy on their neighbors and report back to the authorities.
+Beholder, one of Alawar's recent releases, takes place in an Orwellian dystopia where players have to spy on their neighbors and report back to the authorities.

 But Lyskovsky insists that he's not interested in politics.
 He just wants to sell games.